artscityio/citytour/README.md

 # citytour

-A presentation city tour over ArtsCity
+A presentation tour over a WebVR environment that emulates a city.
+Built upon tree.js/A-Frame.